 The Bridge Tuesdays 12.30 St Mary Magdalene church Hall

 All meals are free.
 Proof of benefits may be needed – strickly for Gt Yarmouth Borough residents only.

 Main Points For Referral Agencies:

 - The Foodbank provides emergency food/toiletries/baby items for people experiencing a temporary financial crisis.
 There will be a limit to the number of parcels in a 6 month period.

-- Each parcel aims to contains 3 days to 6 days of tinned and dried food; depending on availability there may be some fresh bread cakes and veggies.
+- Each parcel aims to contains 6 days of tinned and dried food; depending on availability there may be some fresh bread cakes and veggies.